MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-error-lnk1120.md

 Each unresolved external symbol first gets reported by a [LNK2001](linker-tools-error-lnk2001.md) or [LNK2019](linker-tools-error-lnk2019.md) error.
 The LNK1120 message comes last, and shows the unresolved symbol error count.

 > [!IMPORTANT]
 > **You don't need to fix this error.** This error goes away when you correct all of the LNK2001 and LNK2019 linker errors before it in the build output.
 Always fix issues starting at the first reported error.
-Later errors may be caused by earlier ones, and go away when the earlier error is fixed.
+Later errors may be caused by earlier ones, and go away when the earlier errors are fixed.